 Each student enrolling at the Academy is required to demonstrate the ability to read, write, and verbally communicate in Standard English.
 Because of the Academy's concern regarding potential barriers to student success, students found to have poor English proficiency in any of the aforementioned areas will be denied admission.
+If denied as a prospective student, you will be invited to reapply in 6 months.

-The Academy does not provide English language services, including instruction such as ESL.
+The Institute does not provide English language services, including instruction such as ESL.
 All classes are taught in English.
-Evidence of English proficiency will be established by passing the Academy's entrance exam, interview, and/or by special demonstrations orally or in writing.
+Evidence of English proficiency will be established by passing the Institute's entrance exam, interview, and/or by special demonstrations orally or in writing.
 The requirement may also be fulfilled by submitting proof of either an Associate's degree (A.A.) or higher, or having passed the following exams: TOEFL, TOEIC, IELTS, or PTE Academic exam.

-Passing the written exam means you must receive at least 70%.
-In the event, you take Bay Area Medical Academy's English exam and receive at least 60% you will be offered an oral interview (pass or fail).
-If you do not pass either the written or the oral interview you will be invited to retake the exam in 30 days for the second attempt.
-If denied, you will be invited to reapply in 6 months.
+In the event, you take BAMAI's English exam and do not pass, you must wait seven days to retake the exam.
+If you do not pass the second time, you will be invited to retake the exam in 30 days for the third attempt, then again in 6 months for the 4th attempt.
+After the 4th attempt, you will denied admission and asked to reapply in 6 months.